Take a trip through time at Rifle Heritage Days

 Saturday’s contra dance does just that.
 Held inside the Ute Theater, volunteer and museum board member Shirley Lawson said a Grand Junction-based band complete with a fiddler and keyboard player is set to play.
 There’s also a caller, which directs the audience on which dance to dance next.

-“The contra dance is for everybody,” Shirley Lawson said.
+“The contra dance is for everybody,” she said.
 “We have little kids dancing.
 We have older people dancing.
+It’s just a really fun time.”

 The fashion show and tea party this year places emphasis on hats — instead of clothes.

-“Hats have been around since forever and we have so many fabulous examples at the museum, and it’s fun to be able to do them all the way from Victorian time up into current,” Williams said.
-“It’s kind of fun to see how they change, and we’ve done clothes for several years and we thought we would do something different.
+“Hats have been around since forever, and we have so many fabulous examples at the museum; and it’s fun to be able to do them all the way from Victorian time up into current,” Williams said.
+“It’s kind of fun to see how they change, and we’ve done clothes for several years, and we thought we would do something different.

 “So, we’re going to show off the hats that are the finishing touch on all these ladies’ outfits.”

-With the adjoining tea party costing just $5, Williams and Lawson expect a good turnout.
+With the adjoining tea party costing just $5, she and Lawson expect a good turnout.

 “The tea party has been kind of a new thing that we’ve done the past couple of years, and that seems to bring in a lot of people, surprisingly,” Williams said.
 “We were really surprised our first year — we actually had the entire floor at the Ute completely full.”